-- The term faculty member includes full-time faculty, adjunct faculty, preceptors. - For students in their 6th or 7th rotation, grades posted on Blackboard can be used for grade appeal purposes. - The Student Affairs Committee consists of: Chairperson who is an appointed faculty member, five faculty members, two students in good standing appointed by the Dean, one alumnus appointed by the Dean, three Ex officio members: Director of Development, Financial Aid Advisor, Assistant Dean for Student and Professional Affairs; if a committee member is involved in the grade appeal he/she shall be dismissed from the review of the grade appeal.
+The term faculty member includes full-time faculty, adjunct faculty, preceptors.

+For students in their 6th or 7th rotation, grades posted on Blackboard can be used for grade appeal purposes.

+The Student Affairs Committee consists of: Chairperson who is an appointed faculty member, five faculty members, two students in good standing appointed by the Dean, one alumnus appointed by the Dean, three Ex officio members: Director of Development, Financial Aid Advisor, Assistant Dean for Student and Professional Affairs; if a committee member is involved in the grade appeal he/she shall be dismissed from the review of the grade appeal.

 Grade Appeal Form

-UNIVERSITY of HOUSTON PHARMACY

-UNIVERSITY OF HOUSTON PHARMACT

-Grade Appeal Form

-STUDENT INFORMATION
+STUDENT IN IFORMATION

-Name: Date:
+Name: T Date:

 Address: City, State, Zip:

 Student ID: Semester and Year:

 Primary Phone Number: E-mail Address:

-GRADE APPEAL INFORMATION
+GRADE APPEAI LINFORMATION

 Course Name and Number:

 Instructor Name:

+Please indicate which of the following criteria are being used as a The faculty member violated a University/Colleg The faculty member made an error in calculating The faculty member applied inconsistent grading The faculty member violated a written agreemed The faculty member violated the terms of the sy The following supporting documentation is required (unless other explanation of what occurred and how the criteria chees Correspondence from faculty member and departments. ge rule or policy pertaining to grag or recording thegrade. g standards across students. ent with the student. villabus. erwise noted): ecked above applies to thesituat ading.

+Course syllabus Timeline of events relevant to appeal Assignment or exam in question (if applicable) Copy of university regulation (if applicable) Correspondence with faculty member (if applicable) Any other documentation supporting the appeal

 GRADE INFORMATION

-Grade Received: Grade Requested:
+Grade Received: Grade Received: Grade Requested:

 I understand that information contained in the grade appeal form will be held confidential to the extent possible.
 Grade appeal information may be shared with college officials in order to conduct a thorough investigation.

-I understand that this is an appeal for a grade change, and the result may raise, lower or have no effect upon my grade.
-I hereby declare that the information is correct and complete to the best of my knowledge.
-I understand that any misrepresentation of information may result in disciplinary actions, in accordance with college disciplinary policies.
+I understand that this is an appeal for a grade change, and the re esult may raise, lower or have no effect upon my grade.

+I hereby declare that the information is correct and complete to misrepresentation of information may result in disciplinary actions, in accordance with derstand that any

 Student Signature: Date:

-Grade Appeal Flowchart